luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Fires when organization is inserted
     - Automatically creates coordinator_group conversation for new organization
     - Sets `organization_id`, `type = 'coordinator_group'`, `foster_profile_id = NULL`
-2. Create function `ensure_coordinator_group_chat(org_id UUID)`:
+2. Create function `ensure_coordinator_group_chat(org_id UUID)` (optional safety function):
     - Check if coordinator group chat exists for organization
     - If not, create it
     - Returns conversation ID
-    - Used for manual creation if needed
+    - **Purpose:** Safety net for edge cases:
+        - If trigger fails for any reason
+        - If coordinator group chat is accidentally deleted and needs recreation
+        - For data recovery/maintenance scenarios
+    - **Note:** Not required for normal operation (trigger handles automatic creation)
-3. Create migration to create coordinator group chat for existing organizations:
+3. Handle existing organizations:
-    - Run `ensure_coordinator_group_chat()` for each existing organization
-    - Only create if doesn't already exist
+    - Existing organizations can be deleted manually if needed
+    - New organizations will automatically get coordinator group chat via trigger
 4. Test automatic creation:
     - Create new organization via Supabase dashboard
     - Verify coordinator group chat is automatically created